nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file (default: `taskconfig.json`):

+### Autocomplete

+* `AutocompleteEngine` pulls data from `AutocompleteSource` to match the appropriate command words.
+* `AutocompleteResult` creates the iterator to allow for <kbd>TAB</kbd> to cycle through the matched commands.

+### Alias

+* Aliases are checked when a command is entered against a list of aliases in `Model`
+* If a match is found, the alias is replaced before the command is parsed as per normal.

+### Command History

+* Every command that is entered is added to a list in the `CommandHistory` class.
+* When <kbd>UP</kbd> is pressed, index pointer is reduced by one and previous command replaces text in the command box.
+* When <kbd>DOWN</kbd> is pressed, index pointer is increased by one and following command replaces text in the command box.

+### Undo
+* The `ModelHistory` class handles both the undo and redo commands
+* When an undo-able command is executed, a `UniqueItemCollection` of the previous state is saved.
+* An undo command will revert the state to before the command was executed by replacing the `UniqueItemCollection` in the `Model` class
+* Before the execution of an undo command, the current `UniqueItemCollection` is saved to support redo.

 <br>
 ## Testing